ajv-validator/ajv/README.md

 Once the schema added it and all the references inside it can be referenced in other schemas and used to validate data.

 In the current version all the referenced schemas should be added before the schema that uses them is compiled, so the circular references are not supported.

+Version [1.0](https://github.com/epoberezkin/ajv/tree/1.0.0) will only compile schemas when they are used the first time.
+The order of addition in this version is not important and it supports circular references.
+Try it from the branch if you need them and please report any issues.

 By default schema is validated against meta-schema before it is compiled and if the schema does not pass validation the exception is thrown.
 This behaviour is controlled by `validateSchema` option.